 For instance, “Higher Education Studies” results matter a lot when students apply for “Undergraduate Programs.”
-If the students would have identical grades, it would much likely halt the merit criteria.
+If the students had identical grades, it would likely halt the merit criteria.

 Therefore, it must be ensured that the promotion of students is based on specific and strict criteria.

 Distracting Students From Studies-

 Creating a sense of competition, encouraging students to study, helping to self-analyze one’s performance, and boosting self-esteem are some of the benefits of exams.

 The culture of promotion without exams may distract the students from learning, and Furthermore, it may also negatively influence their mindset.

 Therefore, promotion must be based on criteria that focus on their studies.

 These were the three significant drawbacks associated with promoting students without assessments.